-Raising kids who like each other
+Raising kids who like each other for life

 When Diane Knippen’s third child was on the way, she and her husband had a conversation about shared values.